dylibso/chicory/README.md

 To use the runtime, you need to add the `com.dylibso.chicory:runtime` dependency to your dependency management system.

-> *Warning*: We're still working on publishing this this to a repository so you may need to install locally for now.
+> *Warning*: We're still working on publishing this to a repository so you may need to install locally for now.

 #### Maven